Compare FMLA protections to workers’ compensation benefits. Learn when an injured worker may choose to use both programs.

-Workers’ comp covers medical expenses for the work-related injury and wage replacement benefits.
-Unlike with the FMLA, there is no cap on how much time you can take off because of the work injury, so long as your doctor says you are unable to work.
+Workers’ comp covers medical expenses for work-related injury and wage replacement benefits.
+Unlike with the FMLA, there is no cap on how much time you can take off because of a work injury, so long as your doctor says you are unable to work.

 But also like FMLA leave, workers’ comp laws don’t necessarily guarantee work protection.

 It’s against the law for an employer to fire you for filing a workers’ compensation claim.